dipcoat-image/finitedepth/doc/source/dev-guide/testing.rst

 This document explains how to run tests while developing.

-Although CI workflow runs all the tests mentioned here, it is good to run them in your environment before pushing the commits.

 Installing
 ==========

 Running test requires additional packages to be installed.
-As mentioned in :ref:`Installation <install-options>` document, you can install DipCoatImage-FiniteDepth with ``test`` option to install these packages altogether.
+As mentioned in :ref:`Installation <install-options>` document, you can install DipCoatImage-FiniteDepth with ``dev`` option to install these packages altogether.

 Linting
 =======